#Culture2030Goal webinar

-Delivering A Culture Goal
+Delivering A Culture Goal for Global Agendas

 Following up the inclusion of the need for a Culture Goal to be included in global agendas for sustainable development in UNESCO's Mondiacult 2022 Conference final Declaration, the #culture2030goal campaign has recently released a Statement asking for transformative action towards concrete implementation.

-Proposing a Culture Goal
+#culture2030goal #Mondiacult2022: Proposing a Culture Goal

-The potential of culture to drive sustainable development is too often unrealised.
-In a world where resilience, creativity, cohesion and a right-based, people-centred approach are more essential than ever, we simply cannot afford to leave culture out in our efforts to respond to global challenges and build a better world.
+The potential of culture to drive sustainable development is too often untapped.
+In a world where resilience, creativity, cohesion and a rights-based, people-centred approach are more essential than ever, we cannot afford to neglect culture in our efforts to respond to global challenges and build a better world.
+How can we ensure that culture is higher on the agenda and thus bring about the necessary paradigm shift?

 Report on Culture in the VLRs